 2.)
 Career Growth Outweighs the Cost

-The challenging part is that you get to experience dealing investors, stakeholders, and all other aspects the company even if your not specialized to do so.
-Those are some opportunities that you’d only experience from a startup.
+The challenging part is that you get to experience dealing investors, stakeholders, and all other aspects of the company even if your not specialized to do so.
+Those are some opportunities that you'd only experience from a startup.
 The best part is this makes you a well-rounded person.
-In corporate companies, before you could do all those, you need to have a high level position first so there’s a low-to-no chance you’d experience it in an early level.
+In corporate companies, before you could do all those, you need to have a high-level position first so there's a low-to-no chance you'd experience it at an early level.

 3.)
 Everything is Processed a Lot Faster

-In addition, there’s no monkey business involved.
-In a corporate setting, your job description can vary from what your doing. consider this case:
+In addition, there's no monkey business involved.
+In a corporate setting, your job description can vary from what you're doing.
+Consider this case: